skyneticist/golee/README.md

   ```

 # Installing
-### npm install is work in progress

 Of course, you can clone the repository and set up the path for the included exe or do:

 `go install` in this directory: `./cmd/net-helper/`

 That's it.
 Now you can run golee using:

-`> net-helper`
+`> golee`

-NOTE: The name `net-helper` is temporary and will be `gg` in the future.

 ## Simpler Install [WIP!]

 This section explains how to simply install the git-golee tool using node package registry (npm).
-Please note, this is currently being developed and does not work as intended.
-Will update readme when able.
+This is the preferred method!

 `npm i -g @skyneticist/git-golee@latest`

 That's it.
-Now you have access to git-golee via `net-helper`
+Now you have access to git-golee via `golee`

 One thing that IS nice about this tool is how easy it is to install and to keep updated.
 Also, the size of the executable is small and the way its being added to PATH is fast, safe, convenient.